ChilliCream/workshops/crypto/docs/docs/03-Relay/01-preparations.md

 We’ll reuse the same prebuilt utilities (e.g., components, hooks, utils) and configurations for all the examples.

-In order to prepare the workspace for an example we’ll link some folders (e.g., client, generated, pages, scenes, schema) into the root using the following command:
+In order to prepare the workspace for an example we’ll copy some folders (e.g., client, generated, pages, scenes, schema) into the root using the following command:

 ```sh
 # for the kick-off